mannheim-mongodb-mug/live-data-visualization-mongodb-demo/README.md

 Have some fun with live data visualisation and mongoDB!

-In this demo we collect accelormeter data from smartphones and visualize them live in the browser.
+In this demo we collect accelerometer data from smartphones and visualize them live in the browser.
-Also the data is saved in mongoDB and we have some short and long(er) term live aggregation examples prepared.
+Also the data is saved to mongoDB and we have some short and long(er) term live aggregation examples prepared.
 This is meant to be an entertaining talk showing emphasizing on the easiness of making something out of live data.
+All you need is included, you can run this on a MacBook wired to a projector.

+Yes, the data we collect is useless (privacy) we just want to have something moving.

 You need:
 * mongoDB installed